MassimoWRivolta/PRSA/README.md

 # Phase-Rectified Signal Averaging (PRSA)
-This repository contains a Matlab source code to implement the Phase-Rectified Signal Averaging (PRSA) technique in both numerical and theoretical forms.
+This repository contains a Matlab implementation of the Phase-Rectified Signal Averaging (PRSA) technique in both numerical and theoretical forms.

 Each Matlab function reports an example that can be run immediately.
 Just type:
 - help function_name